The Extremity Premium: Sentiment Regimes and Adverse Selection in Cryptocurrency Markets: Limitations

 \textbf{Macro/Micro Channel Overlap.} The Fear \& Greed Index includes a 15\% social media component, creating potential double-counting with our micro signal.

 \textbf{Sample Period Bias.} The sample period is predominantly bullish (+106\%).
 Results may differ in bear markets.

-\textbf{Sentiment-Only F\&G Variant.} A cleaner test would construct an F\&G variant that excludes the 25\% volatility component, isolating pure sentiment effects.
+\textbf{Proprietary, Volatility-Embedding Sentiment Index.} A cleaner test would construct an F\&G variant that excludes the 25\% volatility component, isolating pure sentiment effects.
 However, this requires access to the raw component data (social media volume, survey responses, momentum signals), which Alternative.me does not publish.
-The DVOL-based regime analysis (Section~\ref{sec:dvol_robustness}) serves as a partial substitute: DVOL is pure implied volatility and does \textit{not} replicate the extremity premium after volatility control, suggesting the finding is specific to sentiment-based regimes rather than mechanical volatility embedding.
+More broadly, the Fear \& Greed Index is a \emph{proprietary} product: its exact component construction and aggregation are not fully documented and could be revised without notice, so our results are conditional on a black-box input we cannot fully audit or reconstruct---an epistemic risk we flag explicitly.
+Two partial substitutes bound the concern.
+The DVOL-based regime analysis (Section~\ref{sec:dvol_robustness}) uses pure implied volatility, which does \textit{not} replicate the extremity premium after volatility control, suggesting the finding is specific to sentiment-based regimes rather than mechanical volatility embedding.
+The momentum control (Section~\ref{sec:momentum_control}) removes the trailing-momentum channel---another of F\&G's non-volatility components---and attenuates but does not eliminate the premium.
+A fully reproducible, text-derived sentiment index that disaggregates sentiment from the index's embedded volatility and momentum inputs remains the natural next step, and we flag it as an open challenge.

 \textbf{Dependence-Aware Spread Estimators.} Recent work develops moment-based spread estimators accounting for serial dependence, including fractional Brownian motion mid-price assumptions and autocorrelated trade arrival (arXiv:2407.17401).
 Our Corwin-Schultz and Abdi-Ranaldo estimators assume serially independent returns, which may introduce bias under persistent dependence structures.
 Benchmarking against these advanced estimators, or against intraday quoted spreads over longer validation windows, remains for future work.